delonnewman/relational-model/README.md

-A tutorial about Relational Algebra
+Learning about Relational Algebra by Building it